Track Anything Behind Everything: Zero-Shot Amodal Video Object Segmentation: Test-time Diffusion Model Fine-tuning

 Our approach relies on outpainting a partially observed object using a video diffusion model.
 We found that using a generic outpainting model did not lead to good results as the model did not adhere to the constraints implied on the object and motion by the partial observations.
-For this reason, we propose a finetuning process in which the model is first specialised to the specific object we wish to outpaint.
+For this reason, we propose a test-time fine-tuning process in which the model is first specialised to the specific object in the input video that we wish to outpaint.

-\para{Baseline Model} We use the pretrained video diffusion model from COCOCO \cite{Zi2024CoCoCo}, which adapts Stable Diffusion Inpainting \cite{Rombach_2022_CVPR} for video sequences by incorporating a temporal UNet module \cite{ronneberger2015u}.
+\textbf{Baseline Model.} We use the pretrained video diffusion model from COCOCO \cite{Zi2024CoCoCo}, which adapts Stable Diffusion Inpainting \cite{Rombach_2022_CVPR} for video sequences by incorporating a temporal UNet module.
 This temporal UNet is specifically modified to enhance motion consistency across frames, thanks to improved global information capture.
 The method is trained on a huge and diverse image dataset, enabling them to retain the generalisation that was possible in the original Stable Diffusion Inpainting.

+\textbf{Finetuning.} We employ a similar finetuning strategy to that of Realfill \cite{tang2024realfill} but adapt it to be able to work on video data rather than just images and with occluded instances.
+As with Dreambooth \cite{ruiz2023dreambooth}, Realfill aims to finetune the stable diffusion model with just a few training images utilising Low Rank Adaptations (LoRA) \cite{hu2021lora} to add learnable residual modules to each weight in the network.
+This approach allows the primary model parameters to remain frozen, thus retaining the generalisation capability of the original diffusion model while adapting it to the new data.
+Further, as with Dreambooth, a fixed prompt containing a rare token is employed to specifically overfit the model to the object of interest.
+This allows the model to associate the token directly with the visual characteristics of that particular object.